Timberline Disposal faces barrage of service complaints from Summit residents, promises rapid improvement

 Davies said it is still a homeowner’s responsibility to bring trash in at night if it wasn’t picked up during the day, regardless of service disruption.

-“Since the purchase, we’ve been in the process of fixing the problems with lack of service,” Dill said, adding that the company made a hiring push recently.
+“Since the purchase, we’ve been in the process of fixing the problems with lack of service,” Gill said, adding that the company made a hiring push recently.
 “We’ve had to go through a little bit of growing pains that were causing those issues.
 We do have a plan in place to remedy the problems, and it will get better.”

-Dill said that as of June 17, Timberline once again was fully staffed and getting drivers and customer service representatives trained up.
+Gill said that as of June 17, Timberline once again was fully staffed and getting drivers and customer service representatives trained up.
 He said Timberline was limping along with a single customer service representative until recently, when two more reps were hired.

 On Friday, it appeared Timberline was making good on its renewed promises.
 Lawrence said that over the past week, she saw a “night and day” change in Timberline’s customer service, saying the company had reached out to residents having problems and was picking up trash regularly.